graphadvocates/gocs/gocs/goc-0010-0019/0015-twitter-management.md

 <br>

 ## 3. Motivation
-Twitter is a vital tool for enhancing awareness of the DAO and its mission.
+Twitter is a vital tool for enhancing awareness of the DAO and its mission to grow the Graph and web3 ecosystem as described in the Charter.
 Management of the Twitter account will be conducted in a decentralized method that enables multiple DAO members to engage in the process.
 It is therefore necessary to specify rules of engagement with sufficient enough details in order to deliver a consistent Twitter messaging output that is in line with the DAO’s mission.

 <br>

 ## 4. Specification

 ### 4.1.
 Scope of Engagement
-The Graph AdvocatesDAO’s mission is to grow The Graph and web3 ecosystem.
-Tweets sent from the DAO Twitter account should therefore aim to support fulfilling that mission and not deviate into unrelated topics.
+Tweets sent from the DAO Twitter account should aim to support fulfilling the DAO's mission and not deviate into unrelated topics.
 That also extends to questions such as which other accounts the DAO Twitter account should follow.

 ### 4.1.1.
 Content
 The following is a list of content types that the DAO should adhere to tweeting about: